');

 Stocks-to-Use Ratio 6% 3% 9%

-Average Price ($/tonne) note d 820 1,010 830
+Average Price ($/tonne) noted 820 1,010 830

-a.Crop year is August-July.
-Grains Include legume (dry peas, lentils, dry beans, chickpeas) and special crops (mustard seed, canary seed, sunflower seed).
+a.
+Crop year is August-July.
+Grains include legumes (dry peas, lentils, dry beans, and chickpeas) and special crops (mustard seed, canary seed, and sunflower seed).

-b.Imports exclude products.
+b.
+Imports exclude products.

-c.Exports include grain products but exclude oilseed products.
+c.
+Exports include grain products but exclude oilseed products.

-f.forecasts by AAFC except for area, yield, and production for 2023-24 which are STC
+f.
+Forecasts by AAFC except for area, yield, and production for 2023-24, which are STC

 Source: Statistics Canada (STC) and Agriculture and Agri-Food Canada (AAFC)